 Lehigh University’s Baker Institute for Entrepreneurship, Creativity and Innovation provides a variety of resources, from mentoring and funding to assistance in the form of incubator space, boot camps, internships, coursework, facilities, and an impressive infrastructure.
 Cash prizes range from $250 – $5000.
 Examples of non-cash prizes include coworking space in student incubator on campus, semi-private office space in Ben Franklin Tech Ventures, and a funded IPD Project.

 For more information about the EUREKA!
-Ventures Competition Series, contact Lisa Getzler-Linn, Baker Institute director of administration and programs, at firstname.lastname@example.org or (610) 758-4620.
+Ventures Competition Series, contact Lisa Getzler-Linn, Baker Institute senior director of programs and operations , at firstname.lastname@example.org or (610) 758-4620.